mikidoodle/bloodbank/README.md

 # Running The App

 > ⚠️ This is an unfinished project.
-I’ll make a post on #ship when it’s ready, but as it stands nothing will work as the backend is not public.
+I’ll make a post on #ship when it’s ready, but as it stands nothing will work as you'd need to clone the [backend](https://github.com/mikidoodle/bloodbankapi) and set up an expo access token, a postgres DB and much more.

 cd into the project, and then follow the [Expo guide](https://docs.expo.dev/get-started/set-up-your-environment/) Make sure you click **Development build** and toggle **Build with Expo Application Services** if you haven’t done this before.
 After that, run the project with the command ```npx expo start```